connected-intelligent-systems/ha_thingsboard/README.md

 ## Install as HACS Integration

 [Install HACS](https://www.hacs.xyz/docs/use/download/download/#to-download-hacs) to your Homeassistant installation.
 Inside HACS click on the three dots on the top right --> custom repositories and add this repository as integration.
-Now you should be able to find and install the SmartLvingDataspace ingration via the HACS UI.
+Now you should be able to find and install the SmartLvingNext Dataspace ingration via the HACS UI.

 To update the integration, simply download it again from the HACS UI.